Evolving story, updated weekly as we know more.

 Expect tourist towns to take a particularly hard hit real estate-wise.
 Areas that rely heavily on tourism and hospitality have already been hammered, creating a huge buying opportunity.
 With local businesses struggling and workers seeing slashed paychecks, expect to see more defaults.
 Local vacation rental owners and Airbnb landlords are suffering major losses as well, making them more likely sellers.
 These towns may see home prices drop quickly.

 Finally, note that housing starts declined in February, before COVID-19 was even a major concern in the US.
-Expect them to drop even further in March and April, choking supply, especially for starter homes.
-In the mid- and long-term, expect home values to rebound sharply after the public health crisis passes and the economy starts rebuilding.
+In March, they plummeted 22% nationwide per CNN.
+Expect them to drop even further in second quarter, choking supply, especially for starter homes.
+In the mid- and long-term, expect home values to rebound sharply after the public health and ensuing economic crises pass and the economy starts rebuilding.
 The US will miss months of new housing supply in 2020!

 Actionable Advice: Identify distressed sellers who need to sell urgently.
 While overall home prices may or may not eventually dip, you should see more opportunities for off-market distressed sales.